The 4 types of ‘Why’: What is the driving force behind your product?

 Have I missed a framework you love?
 If so, please add it to the comments below.
 I’d love to hear any and all reactions you have.

-I am a product-driven VC @FirstMark.
-If you are building one of tomorrow’s great companies, I’d love to hear from you and help.
+I am an investor and advise a number of companies.
+If you are building one of tomorrow’s great companies or need product advice, I’d love to hear from you and help.
 Email me at firstname.lastname@example.org